tilt-dev/tilt.build/docs/building_images_with_bazel.md

 Here's an [example repository](https://github.com/windmilleng/bazel_example) that contains two services (snack and vigoda) that are built with Bazel.
 The current development workflow is to make some changes to the code (contained in the `snack` or `vigoda` directories) then run the appopriate bazel rule to put the service in to my Kubernetes cluster.
 For example if I made a change to `snack/main.go` I would then run `bazel run //:snack-server.apply`.
 This command will build my Go code, put it in to an image, put that image in to my YAML, and run `kubectl apply` to update my Kubernetes cluster with the new YAML.
 That's a lot of stuff but Bazel handles it all by understanding the transitive dependencies of `snack-server`.

 ## Writing the Tiltfile
 Tiltfiles only need two things in order to provide a great experience: Kubernetes YAML and Docker Images.
-To get our service up in running Tilt we just need to figure out how to ask Bazel for those two things separately.
+To get our service up and running in Tilt we just need to figure out how to ask Bazel for those two things.

 ### Getting YAML
 So when we run `bazel run //:snack-server.apply` what does Bazel actually do?
 To find out let's look at the `:snack-server` rule definition.